Jimmy Ellis (boxer): Later life

 After retiring from boxing, Ellis trained boxers.
 Later he worked for the Louisville Parks Department on athletic and recreational projects between 1989 and 2003.
-In 2004, Ellis told the Washington Times "...All I ever wanted to be was a good fighter and good man.'
+In 2004, Ellis told the Washington Times "...All I ever wanted to be was a good fighter and good man."
 Brother Jeff gave a tribute on his death saying " He was someone you could model yourself on" Ellis was a reserved family man who shunned flash although had a determined competitive streak in boxing.

 With wife Mary he had six children: two sons and four daughters.
 His brother Charles boxed in the 1964 Olympics.

 Ellis was personally kind and gracious.
 He maintained a brotherly relationship with Ali over all the decades.
 Ali himself often recalled Ellis as a great friend.
 Ellis wasn't always pleased by the sparring partner tag but felt he had proved himself above that.

 He lived with dementia pugilistica, for over a decade before his death.
 It was reported that Ellis's condition was so bad that he believed his deceased wife, Mary, who died in 2006, was still alive.

 Death

 Ellis died in Louisville Baptist Hospital, Kentucky at the age of 74 from complications of dementia on May 6, 2014, 39 years exactly after his last boxing match.
-His funeral was held on 12 May, 2014, at Louisville's Canaan Christian Church and he was buried in Green Meadows Memorial Cemetery.
-On the announcement Ellis's death Muhammad Ali issued the following statement: "In the world of heavyweights I always thought of him as one of the best".
+His funeral was held on May 12, 2014, at Louisville's Canaan Christian Church and he was buried in Green Meadows Memorial Cemetery.
+On the announcement of Ellis's death, Muhammad Ali issued the following statement: "In the world of heavyweights I always thought of him as one of the best".